-The questionnaires are sent to the enterprises in the sample around the 27th of month m-1.
+The questionnaires for the month-m Survey are sent to the enterprises in the sample around the 25th of month m-1.
+The enterprises return the forms to INSEE, where the questionnaires are keyed.
 The responses must reach the Institute by around the 7th of the Survey month.
 In each Survey, follow-up questionnaires are sent to enterprises that have not responded by the return date printed on the initial questionnaire.